Something-Cynical/Keyboard_Cases/README.md

 If I had to make a plate I'll try to remember the dxf (otherwise it's kinda useless), and I'll also try to remember to include the bottom base plate as an stl and a dxf.
 That way it's easy to Send Cut Send.

+I would definitely double check all of the holes for your preferred heat sets

-The aspirational and obsolete structure (for now)
+The aspirational structure (for now)

 Top level is "Keyboard Cases"